-Based on recommendations received from the Chief Executive Officer, the Compensation Committee approved the following increases to base salaries for the named executive officers (excluding the Chief Executive Officer).
-Base salary increases were effective June 1, 2010.
-In approving the salary increases, the Compensation Committee took into consideration the company's performance and cost of living increases since 2008, the last year that base salaries to the named executive officers were last adjusted.
-The following table summarizes salary adjustments approved by the Compensation Committee for 2010.
+Based on the recommendations received from the Chief Executive Officer (except with respect to the Chief Executive Officer's own salary) and taking into account the company's performance and the 2011 PM&P report, the Compensation Committee approved the following increases to base salaries for the named executive officers.
+Base salary increases were effective June 1, 2012.
+The following table summarizes salary adjustments approved by the Compensation Committee for 2012.